SemanticComputing/sampo-ui/README.md

 Sampo-UI offers a comprehensive "starting base" of a full stack JavaScript web application.
 Therefore it is not possible to include Sampo-UI as separate component into an existing application.
-The most convienient way to build a new user interface using Sampo-UI is to read the documentation provided below, fork this repository, and start developing from there.
+The most convenient way to build a new user interface using Sampo-UI is to read the documentation provided below, fork this repository, and start developing from there.

 ## Requirements